ninXout/Geode-ImGui/README.md

+# WARNING: THIS REPO IS OUTDATED.
+FOR A BETTER VERSION, PLEASE VISIT https://github.com/matcool/gd-imgui-cocos

 # ImGui Hook for Geode

 Template to use for creating a ImGui menu in Geode.
 Write all ImGui code in ImGuiHook::DrawGUI.